NeuralNoise/reading-list/README.md

 the bottom of the "looking area".

 ### Preloading Items
 Any reading list items that are loaded with the page should have the attribute ```data-load-status="loaded"``` to prevent reloading that item.
+In order to keep styling consistent, the item should also get the ```loaded``` CSS class.

 ## Running the Example
 If you'd like to see the example, clone down this code, then: